Consonance and dissonance: Music theory

 Ernst Krenek's classification, from Studies in Counterpoint (1940), of a triad's overall consonance or dissonance through the consonance or dissonance of the three intervals contained within.
 For example, C–E–G consists of three consonances (C–E, E–G, C–G) and is ranked 1 while C–D♭–B consists of one mild dissonance (B–D♭) and two sharp dissonances (C–D♭, C–B) and is ranked 6.

 Physiological basis

 Consonance may be explained as caused by a larger number of aligning harmonics (blue) between two notes.
 Dissonance is caused by the beating between close but non-aligned harmonics.

 Dissonance may be the difficulty in determining the relationship between two frequencies, determined by their relative wavelengths.
-Consonant intervals (low whole number ratios) take less, while dissonant intervals take more time to be determined.
+Consonant intervals (low whole number ratios) take less time to be determined, while dissonant intervals take more.